Analysis | Why arguments that mail-in balloting will undermine the election are wrong

 It's also almost entirely nonsense, generated from a combination of misunderstanding, old false arguments and new political motivations.

-Why?
-Let's assess each point independently.
+Let’s assess each point independently.

 Very few states are sending out ballots without requests.